 For over 30 years, oral administration of levodopa/carbidopa (LD/CD) has been the gold standard for treating Parkinson’s disease.
 Levodopa crosses into the brain and converts into dopamine to complement the reduced brain-dopamine levels.
 Virtually all patients diagnosed with Parkinson’s disease will require levodopa at some point over the course of their treatment for the disease, and 70% to 80% of patients receive the drug at any given point in time.
 However, despite its widespread acceptance, oral LD/CD has significant limitations, primarily short duration in the blood, or short half-life, as well as low absorption and availability in the body.
 As a result, plasma levodopa concentrations fluctuate sharply, contributing to patients’ motor complications which include erratic “off” and “on” (good mobility) periods, as well as to the narrowing of the therapeutic window over time, i.e. higher doses are required to turn a patient “on” but this may also result in involuntary movements, or dyskinesia.

 Two to five years from disease diagnosis, patients can go from “on” to “off” in a rapid and sometimes erratic manner and experience an average of six hours of “off” time at various and unpredictable times throughout the day.

-NeuroDerm has developed patented liquid formulations that, for the first time, enable 24-hour, day and night, continuous subcutaneous administration of LD/CD to overcome these limitations, maintain steady therapeutic levodopa levels and offer patients an improved quality of life.
-NeuroDerm’s LD/CD portfolio includes three product candidates, for moderate, moderate to severe and very severe PD patients, all aimed at overcoming the most significant limitations of current LD/CD therapy.
+NeuroDerm has developed patented liquid formulations that, for the first time, enable 24-hour, day and night, continuous subcutaneous administration of LD/CD to overcome the limitations, maintain steady therapeutic levodopa levels and offer patients improved quality of life.
+NeuroDerm’s LD/CD portfolio includes three product candidates, aimed at overcoming the most significant limitations of current LD/CD therapy.